 Dental emergencies are painful and irritating.
 Thankfully, they are rarely so severe that you have to rush to an Emergency Dentist immediately.
 In most cases, you experience pain and bleeding that can be controlled by some over-the-counter pain relief medicines.
 If you are experiencing severe and unbearable dental issues, call your dentist for help.
-If you are unable to contact your dentist, here is what you should to do:
+If you are unable to contact your dentist, here is what you should do:

 This is one of the most common forms of dental emergencies that people face.
-If you are experiencing a sudden pain in your tooth:
+If you are experiencing sudden pain in your tooth:

 - Rinse your mouth with warm, salty water.

 - Use floss to dislodge any food particles that may have got stuck between your teeth.

 - Rinse your mouth again and apply an ice pack on the cheeks.